 Hirokazu Tategata (actor, dancer, choreographer)

-The corona wreck is still tough, but there is always a chance to meet something wonderful.
-This time, at the suggestion of the Magcal editorial department, I had the opportunity to visit the Museum of Yokohama Museum of Art.
+The severe situation of Corona is still going on, but there is always a chance to meet something wonderful.
+This time, at the suggestion of the Magcal editorial department, I had the opportunity to visit the Yokohama Museum of Art.
 I had a very good time, so I will report on the whole story.

 When I asked the curator, I was surprised that it was really an observatory!